jestinsaji/ios/README.md

 # ios
-contact save and details view
+Code is for save and view  name, address,phone number and role of a person Switch used here is to change the background color of views